 I recommend setting up your WordPress hosting using Bluehost.com.
 They are probably the best WordPress hosting company, plus they include a free domain name in their package.
-This makes setting things up a little easier, because you dont have to worry about setting up DNS forwarding for your domain.
-If you dont know what DNS forwarding is, chose Bluehost!
+This makes setting things up a little easier because you don’t have to worry about setting up DNS forwarding for your domain.
+If you don’t know what DNS forwarding is, chose Bluehost!
 I have used Hostgator.com, which is also worth a look.
-For this excercise, all you need is somewhere to host your WordPress site.
+For this exercise, all you need is somewhere to host your WordPress site.

 Setting up a Basic Design

 OK, this is my opinion, but I don’t believe I am alone.